 Relatively new in the world of indoor gardening, LED grow lights are incredibly light, compact and efficient.
-LEDs can be configured to emit only red and blue light (the only colors of light plants can absorb), so they don’t waste any energy.
-But, like HID lights, these will cost a pretty penny up front compared to fluorescent lights.
+But as with HID lights, they often cost a pretty penny up front compared to fluorescent lights.
 Or at least they used to.

 It’s important to facilitate air circulation around your plants, and running a small fan is an easy way to do this.
 Keeping the air moving will help prevent problems, such as leaf fungi and garden pests.